thecatontheceiling/TSforge/README.md

 ### AVMA4k doesn't work in my virtual machine, why?

 Windows doesn't support AVMA activation under VM software that fails to provide [Hyper-V Enlightenments](https://www.qemu.org/docs/master/system/i386/hyperv.html).
 This primarily means that AVMA4k is only supported on VMs running under a [correctly configured QEMU instance](https://blog.wikichoon.com/2014/07/enabling-hyper-v-enlightenments-with-kvm.html) or Hyper-V. If your VM's activation status is `Notification` with the status code `0xC004FD01` after using AVMA4k, you will need to use another activation method.

+## Does TSforge support beta versions of Windows?

+It can, though we do not provide official support for these versions.
+TSforge works on most insider/beta builds of Windows past Windows 8.1.
+Beta builds prior to build 9600 are likely to face issues, as the internal data formats used by SPP were constantly changing during this period of development.
+Builds with similar licensing behavior to retail versions are the most likely to work with the current TSforge codebase.
+For other builds, you may need to manually edit the source code of LibTSforge to get it to work.

 ### How do I remove this activation?